-Acorns are in abundance this year – we collected our bounty on Hampstead Heath and decided to try making acorn ink.
+We collected our bounty of acorns on Hampstead Heath and decided to try to make some acorn ink with it.

 Here’s what you’ll need:

 For the ink:

 - 4 handfuls of acorns (brown ones are preferrable)

 - Place the acorns and bring to a boil in 1/2 a litre of water.
 Turn heat down to simmer and cook until the acorns are soft.
 Mash with a potato masher to draw out the colour.

 - Add the malt vinegar and some rusty nails (we couldn’t find any rusty nails we used a piece of an iron railing which seemed to do the trick).
 Reduce down to increase the intensity of the colour, strain and store in a glass jar.